Apricots

 Did you know that…

-apricot kernel can support the health of the digestive and reproductive systems, as well as reduce blood sugar and prevent neurodegeneration.
+apricot kernel can support the health of the digestive and reproductive systems, but also reduce blood sugar and prevent neurodegeneration.

 Apricot kernel skin contains vitamin B 17, known as "amygdalin"; it cannot be ingested in isolation due to its toxicity, but can be safely assimilated by consuming the contents of a few kernels.

-Recognize apricots perfect for consumption by their intense color and slightly soft texture.
+Recognize the perfect apricots for consumption by their intense color and slightly soft texture.

 Apricots can be kept for 4-5 days in the refrigerator at temperatures of 2-4 degrees Celsius.

-Put a sliced apricot in yogurt with granola for a healthy and tasty breakfast.
+Add a sliced apricot to your granola yogurt for a healthy and tasty breakfast.

 *NUTRITION DATA SOURCE: https://www.nutritionvalue.org